 INTERMEDIATE CERTIFICATE

-The INTERMEDIATE CERTIFICATE is awarded to schools that are developing their international work.
-Key Activities Schools wishing to achieve the Intermediate Certificate will have completed the following activities: 1.
-Conducted audit of international activities already taking place in the school.
-2. Appointed an international co-coordinator(s) / committee.
-3. Written an international policy 4.
-Started partnership with a school in another country.
 5. Completed at least four curriculum activities with international dimension and skills in the last year, at least one of which in collaboration with a partner school in another country.
 As a whole, the activities should demonstrate the expected outcomes and involve several curriculum subjects in the school.
-6. Planned international activities across the school so that 50% of all pupils will participate at some point during their time at the school.

 THE BRITISH COUNCIL INTERNATIONAL SCHOOL AWARD

-The Full ISA or the BRITISH COUNCIL INTERNATIONAL SCHOOL AWARD accreditation is given to schools that have embedded international work into their curriculum.
-Key Activities 1.
-Conducted audit of international activities already taking place in the school.
-2. Evaluated the impact of international work on young people, educators and the school as a whole.
-3. Appointed an international co-coordinator(s) / committee.
-4. Revised and developed their international policy as required.
 5. Completed at least seven curriculum activities with international dimension and skills in one academic year, at least three of which must be undertaken in collaboration with a partner school in another country.
 As a whole, the activities should demonstrate the expected outcomes and involve majority of curriculum subjects in the school.
-6. Planned international activities across the school so that 80% of all pupils participate at some point during their time at the school.

 It is widely accepted that the traditional chalk and talk model of content-oriented teaching cannot adequately prepare young people for the future.
 We need to shift focus emphasise on value-oriented experiential learning.
 To counter the challenges that the schools across the world are grappling with, we have an International School Award approach that is holistic and promising.